TRADES: Generating Realistic Market Simulations with Diffusion Models: Experiments

 \section{Experiments}

 \textbf{Dataset and reproducibility.} In almost all SoTA papers in this subfield, the authors use one, two, or three stocks \cite{shi2023neural, coletta2021towards, nagy2023generative, li2020generating, shi2022state, hultin2023generative}, most of which are tech.
-Following this practice, we create a LOB dataset from two NASDAQ stocks\footnote{The data we used are downloadable from \url{https://lobsterdata.com/tradesquotesandprices} upon buying the book indicated on the website, which contains the password to access the data pool.} -- i.e., Tesla and Intel -- from January 2nd to the 30th of 2015.
-We argue that stylized facts and market microstructure behaviors, which are the main learning objective of TRADES, are independent of single-stock behaviors (see \cite{bouchaud2009markets, bouchaud2002statistical, cont2014price, gould2013limit}\footnote{These finance seminal papers discuss universal statistical properties of LOBs across different stocks and markets.}), so the particular stock characteristics, such as volatility, market cap, and p/e ratio, are not fundamental.
+Following this practice, we create a LOB dataset from two NASDAQ stocks\footnote{The data we used are downloadable from \url{https://lobsterdata.com/tradesquotesandprices} upon buying the book indicated on the website.} -- i.e., Tesla and Intel -- from January 2nd to the 30th of 2015.
+We argue that stylized facts and market microstructure behaviors, which are the main learning objective of TRADES, are independent of single-stock behaviors (see \cite{bouchaud2009markets, bouchaud2002statistical, cont2014price, gould2013limit}), so the particular stock characteristics, such as volatility, market cap, and p/e ratio, are not fundamental.
 Each stock has 20 order books and 20 message files, one for each trading day per stock, totaling $\sim$24 million samples.
-The message files contain a comprehensive log of events from which we select market orders, limit orders, and cancel orders.\footnote{In LOBSTER, events referring to these orders are defined as deletion.}.
+The message files contain a comprehensive log of events from which we select market orders, limit orders, and cancel orders.
 Each row of the order book file is a tuple $\big(P^{ask}(t), V^{ask}(t), P^{bid}(t), V^{bid}(t)\big)$ where $P^{ask}(t)$ and $P^{bid}(t) \in \mathbb{R}^L$ are the prices of levels $1$ through $L$, and $V^{ask}(t)$ and $V^{bid}(t) \in \mathbb{R}^L$ are the corresponding volumes.
 We use the first 17 days for training, the 18th day for validation, and the last 2 for market simulations.
 We are aware of the widely used FI-2010 benchmark LOB dataset \cite{urn:nbn:fi:csc-kata20170601153214969115} for stock price prediction.
 However, the absence of message files in this dataset hinders simulating the market since the orders cannot be reconstructed.
-In Appendix \ref{app:a}, we provide an overview of FI-2010 and its limitations.
+In the Appendix \cite{bertiecaiappendix}, we provide an overview of FI-2010 and its limitations.

 \textbf{Experimental setting.} After training the model for $70,000$ steps until convergence, we freeze the layers and start the market simulation.
 A simulation is composed of (1) the electronic market exchange that handles incoming orders and transactions; (2) the TRADES-based ``world'' agent, which generates new orders conditioned on the market state; and (3) one or more optional experimental agents, that follow a user-customizable trading strategy, enabling counterfactual and market impact experiments.
 So, the experimental framework is a hybrid approach between a deep learning model and an interactive agent-based simulation.